lyt251/DH110-TinaLy/Assignment 5.md

 * Check language preference
 * Find the recently uploaded video
-** Play video, save it, find captions for video, adjust volume
+(play video, save it, find captions for video, adjust volume)
 * Go back to main page to find a reflection article